Updated: Jul 7

 Esther Omam, the Executive Director of Reach Out NGO has been at the forefront of development issues, building a culture of peace and rights and conducting humanitarian assistance in the South West Region of Cameroon and beyond since 2000.
 Her activities in the promotion and protection of women and children’s rights took her to the Bakassi Peninsula in 2011.

 Her endeavors in building a culture of peace and rights in Bakassi made her to advocate for the Bakassi women’s participation in the celebration of the 50th Anniversary of the Re-unification of Cameroon before the Head of State, diplomatic missions, the international and national Communities in February 2014.
-This request was granted and lead to the empowerment of the Bakassi Women some of who are Senator, PM and mayors.
+This request was granted and lead to the empowerment of the Bakassi Women, some of who are today, Senators, MPs and mayors.

 She became the Peace and Human Rights Champion of Bakassi which earned her an award from the Canadian High Commission, in recognition of her valuable contribution of protection and promotion of human rights in Cameroon.

-Since 2016 she has been involved in peaceful activism to mediate to resolve the Anglophone conflict.
-She is the vision bearer of the South West North West Women Taskforce - SNWOT and the Vice President of the South West Women for Peace and Development Network - SWWOPDEN.
-She lead a delegation of 03 women in the USA to meet key leaders of the NSAG about schools resumptions in the NWSW and equally lead a delegation of 28 women in the pre-dialogue in 2019 with the PM, facilitated the participation of women in the Major National Dialogue -2019.
-Esther testified at the UNSC of May 2019 on the Humanitarian crisis in Cameroon.
+Since 2016 she has been involved in peaceful activism to resolve the Anglophone crisis.
+She is the vision bearer of the South West North West Women Taskforce - SNWOT.
+She lead a delegation of 28 women in the pre-dialogue in 2019 with the Prime Minster, facilitated the participation of women in the Major National Dialogue -2019 in Cameroon.
+Esther testified at the United Nations Security Council of May 2019 on the Humanitarian crisis in Cameroon.

 During the lois Internation Award, Esther was recognised as Best Peace Advocate.